 Human resource professionals are responsible for overseeing an organization’s employees.
 In this role, their duties include recruitment, training, assessment, employee benefits and retention programs while ensuring the organization’s compliance with various federal and state employment and labor laws.
 The Human Resources program provides students with the knowledge, strategies, and competency requirements of a human resources professional.
 Students will develop skills in professionalism, communication, workforce management, and ethics.
 Concepts and strategies for leadership, relationship management, critical evaluation, team building, and working with virtual teams will also be explored.
+The program length is 32 weeks.

 In addition, students will gain insight into the world of lean thinking and practice, Six Sigma and the DMAIC – Define, Measure, Analyze, Improve, Control method.
 Understanding Six Sigma is essential for HR professionals in working as part of the team in building an effective workforce and improving internal processes.
 In addition, the program focuses on developing skills in professionalism, communication, and ethics.